andylbrummer/deovr-server/README.md

 deovr-server -p 8080 /media/videos

+Serve a directory with a longer timeout (30 seconds) for slow drives:

+deovr-server -t 30000 /media/slow-drive/videos

 ## Environment Variables

 The following environment variables can be used to configure the server instead of CLI arguments: